On the asymptotic rate of convergence of Stochastic Newton algorithms and their Weighted Averaged versions: The stochastic Newton algorithm

 A usual key ingredient to establish the almost sure convergence of the estimates constructed by stochastic algorithms is the Robbins-Siegmund theorem \cite{Duf97}.
 To do so for the stochastic Newton algorithm proposed in \eqref{algo:sto_newton_iterate}, we need to prevent the possible divergence of the eigenvalues of $\overline{H}_{n}^{-1}$.
-In addition, to ensure the convergence to the true parameter solution $\theta$, the smallest eigenvalue of $\overline{H}_{n}^{-1}$ should be bounded from below, i.e.\ $\lambda_{\max} \left( \overline{H}_{n} \right)$ should be bounded from above.
-To this end, we require the following assumption to be satisfied: \begin{enumerate}[label=\textbf{(H\arabic*)}] \item The largest eigenvalue of $\overline{H}_{n}$ and $\overline{H}_{n}^{-1}$ can be controlled: there is $\beta \in (0,1/2)$ such that
+Furthermore, to ensure convergence to the true parameter solution $\theta$, the smallest eigenvalue of $\overline{H}_{n}^{-1}$ should be bounded from below, that is, $\lambda_{\max} \left( \overline{H}_{n} \right)$ should be bounded from above.
+To this end, we require the following assumption to be satisfied: \begin{enumerate}[label=\textbf{(H\arabic*)}] \item The largest eigenvalue of the Hessian estimates $\overline{H}_{n}$ and its inverse $\overline{H}_{n}^{-1}$ are controlled: there is $\beta \in (0,1/2)$ such that